Game-changers in academic medicine Discover. Heal. Win. Together.

 NIH-funded research that makes an impact

-Three UF Medicine programs rank in the top 10 among all institutions for NIH funding.
+Two UF Medicine programs rank in the top 10 among all institutions for NIH funding.

 Researchers at The Herbert Wertheim UF Scripps Institute for Biomedical Innovation & Technology have invented a search-and-destroy system for multiple incurable diseases.
 To date, they have discovered more than 200 unique RNA-targeting compounds involved in progression of ALS, dementia, types of muscular dystrophy, Parkinson’s, advanced cancers, COVID-19, and several rare diseases.